John Wayne Airport (JWA) offers the following travel tips to help passengers prepare for a safe and enjoyable air travel experience.

 View a map of the Terminal.

 JWA welcomes international travelers.
-Three airlines offer nonstop flights to and from Canada and Mexico.
+Two airlines offer nonstop flights to and from Canada and Mexico.
 Please find below some important links to help you prepare for your international trip:

 Welcome to the United States